tdwg/vocab/documentation-specification.md

 **dereference** - to use an IRI to obtain a representation of a resource through an Internet protocol such as HTTP

 **distribution** - a specific available form of a dataset.
-In the context of this standard, distributions are available forms of vocabulary term lists, such as downloadable files in RDF/XML or RDF/Turtle.
+In the context of this standard, distributions are available forms of vocabulary term lists, such as downloadable files in HTML, Markdown, RDF/XML or RDF/Turtle.
 [DCAT]

 **document** - In this context, a document is a unit of information that can be stored or retrieved electronically as a single file.